Quantum erasing the memory of Wigner's friend: Results

-We emphasize however that Eq.~\eqref{eq:SMemEnt} does not explain how a single outcome is obtained from a readout of the memory and only provides the probabilistic correlations that can be observed if such a readout is made.
-The transition to a single definite outcome can only be described using the projection postulate.
-Within the unitary description of the measurement, this last projection can however be postponed to anytime after the interaction between the system and the memory.
-Thus the memory holds the information about the system's state, and can be retrieved at the end of the desired quantum mechanical treatment that can include further entangling interactions with other memories, as in the scenario presented below.
+As a final remark for this section, we emphasize that entangled states as Eq.~\eqref{eq:SMemEnt} or Eq.~\eqref{eq:SMemEntN} do not explain how a \emph{single} outcome is obtained from a readout of the memory.
+These states merely provides the probabilistic correlations that can be observed if such readout is made.
+The transition to a single definite outcome can only be described using the projection postulate to model the readout of the memory, as done for instance in von Neumann's seminal model of quantum measurement \cite{vonNeumann55}.
+This last projection can however be postponed to anytime after the interaction between the system and the memory without affecting the statistics of measurements performed by other observers.
+Meanwhile, the effect of all operations involving the memory (as in the scenario investigated below) can be taken into account.